matuteiglesias/journal/content/Dev/2023-05-24_Developed_HTML_structure_for_Peronometro_Electoral.md

 ## 📅 2023-05-24 — Session: Developed HTML structure for Peronometro Electoral

 **🕒 20:45–21:30**
-**🏷️ Labels**: HTML, Mapbox, Documentation, Electoral Data, Github
+**🏷️ Labels**: HTML, Mapbox, Documentation, Electoral, Visualization
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The goal of this session was to develop and document the HTML structure for the 'Peronometro Electoral' project, integrating interactive map functionalities using Mapbox.
+The session aimed to develop and document the HTML structure for the 'Peronometro Electoral' project, incorporating interactive map features using Mapbox.

 ### Key Activities
-- Created an introductory document outlining the basic HTML structure for the 'Peronometro Electoral' project, including links to Mapbox and CSS for interactive map visualization.
+- Drafted the initial HTML file structure for the 'Peronometro Electoral' project.
+- Integrated Mapbox links and CSS styles for interactive map visualization.
-- Documented the HTML file structure, providing a template for future development and ensuring consistency in web development practices.
+- Documented the HTML file structure and usage in a guide format.
-- Compiled a repository overview for electoral data analysis and visualization, detailing scripts, notebooks, and data files used for analyzing electoral data in Argentina.
+- Overviewed the repository for electoral data analysis and visualization, focusing on data organization and web visualization tools.
-- Provided guidance on citing code contributions in a README.md file, emphasizing proper acknowledgment and linking to the GitHub repository.
+- Provided instructions for citing code contributions in README.md files, ensuring proper acknowledgment and linking to GitHub repositories.
-- Explained the creation of hyperlinks in [[Markdown]], enhancing documentation and planning capabilities.
+- Explained the creation of hyperlinks in [[Markdown]], complete with syntax and examples.

 ### Achievements
 - Successfully documented the HTML structure for the 'Peronometro Electoral' project.
-- Established a framework for data analysis and visualization related to electoral data.
+- Established a framework for integrating interactive maps using Mapbox.
-- Enhanced documentation practices with proper citation and hyperlinking techniques.
+- Clarified the process for citing code contributions in project documentation.

 ### Pending Tasks
-- Further development of interactive map features using Mapbox.
+- Further development of the interactive map features and testing within the HTML structure.
-- [[Integration]] of additional data visualization tools in the repository.
+- [[Integration]] of additional data visualization tools as outlined in the repository overview.